Intoxillectual/Pandemicchallenge.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to Covid-Xprize Pandemic Challenge

-You can use the [editor on GitHub](https://github.com/Intoxillectual/Pandemicchallenge.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+This demo illustrates the non-pharmaceutical interventions (NPIs) that the AI generates for different countries and regions over time, their predicted effect.
+Currently the data shows about the cases in India.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.